Kilt, Black Watch tartan

 2. Heritage of Scotland kilt

-The kilt is branded John Morrison, being once the name of Heritage of Scotland's bespoke kilts but, unfortunately, they are no longer offering kilts made-to-measure.
+The kilt is branded John Morrison, which was once the name of Heritage of Scotland's bespoke kilts, but they, unfortunately, they are no longer offering kilts made-to-measure.
 The length is 23" and the fabric is 16 oz. wool.

 If you compare this kilt with the O'Neil kilt above, it is obvious that the O'Neil kilt has more pleats, but not as deep.
 Just two different ways to handle around 5 yards.

-The kilt had three buckles and straps of reasonable quality.
-Two straps of a better quality had been better than these three.
+It has three buckles and straps of reasonable quality.
+Two straps of a better quality were better than these three.

-However, the real problem was the sewing quality which was pretty inferior.
-This kilt litterally fell apart!
+However, the real problem is the pretty inferior sewing quality.
+After I had worn it a few times, it started literally to fall apart!
 And then there is the fabric.
 Acrylic fabrics tend to peel, but this kilt with its "10 oz.
-100% acrylic" fabric did it by far more than any other kilt, I have been wearing.
+100% acrylic" fabric does it by far more than any other kilt I have worn.

-Should you think of giving this kilt a try, I suggest that you
+Should you think of giving a kilt like this a try, something, I should advice against, I suggest that you

-1) never ever wear a sporran with it.
-Keeping a sporran away from the front apron might prevent it from peeling.
+1) Never wear a sporran with it.
+Keeping a sporran away from the front apron might to some extent prevent it from peeling.

-2) always wear this kilt with a belt, at least never go commando without one.
+2) Always wear it with a belt; at least never go commando without one.
 The straps or buckles might fall off while you are wearing it.